 If you forgot your WordPress username you can view it in the database and there are several ways that you can reset your password.

 If you do not know your username, you can always go into the database to locate it as it is stored there.
 The following steps will walk you through doing so.

 - First, log into cPanel and select the PHPMyAdmin option.

 - Once in PHPMyAdmin, select the database that you have WordPress installed on.

-- The table that your WordPress users are stored in the the users table.
+- The table that your WordPress users are stored in is the users table.
 Of course, the name of this table will be prefaced with whatever prefix that you defined when you installed WordPress.
 Click on that table on the left side of the screen to open it up.

 - Once the table is open, you should see a few different columns there.
 Your WordPress user is defined in the user_login column.

-WordPress offers several options in resetting your password.
+WordPress offers several options for resetting your password.
 You may reset your password via FTP, phpMyAdmin, or the “Forgot Password” button on the login screen.
 The following article will walk you through the process of resetting your passwords: